Arenia Mallory: Religious and political activism

 Mallory advocated providing health and welfare services to the mostly black and poor sharecroppers in Holmes County, Mississippi.
 It had been a center of cotton plantations in slavery times.
 Much of the rural population continued to be farmworkers.

 From her early years at the school, Mallory raised money for the mostly poor students, so they would have shoes and clothes.
 She was instrumental in orchestrating several programs in the county to raise money, books, and clothing for her students.

 In 1934, during the Great Depression, Mallory hosted the sorority Alpha Kappa Alpha (AKA) Mississippi Health Project.
 The sorority consisted of rural teachers in neighboring counties.
 Her continuing work with this sorority led to national networks, which helped gain funding for her school in Lexington.

 In her focus on education, Mallory also established classes for adults, especially the parents of her students.
 In the 1960s, she received a grant to set up classes for migrant farm workers.
 She was an active member of the Church of God in Christ (COGIC) Women's Department, acting as a leader in the national church.

 In that position, she met other national leaders, forming an alliance with Mary McLeod Bethune, who founded the National Council of Negro Women (NCNW) in 1935 to expand the power of the women's club movement beyond the black elites.
 In the 1940s and 1950s, the COGIC women worked to integrate their work toward sanctified lives with civic engagement in broader alliances outside their community.

 Mallory was a strong advocate for black and women's rights.
 A charter member of the National Council of Negro Women, founded in 1935, she supported its goals to improve education and rights for African Americans.
 For years, she worked within its national network to raise money for her students and Saints Industrial School.
 She served as the Vice President of NCNW from 1953 to 1957.

 From 1952 to 1955 in this period, Mallory also served on the board of directors of the Regional Council of Negro Leadership, a civil rights organization led by Dr. T.R.M.
 Howard of the all-black community, Mound Bayou, Mississippi.
-They promoted advancement for blacks by stressing education and training for work.

 Mallory was appointed as an advisor to the U.S. Department of Labor (1963) in the administration of President John F. Kennedy.
 Learning about the Head Start program that year, she established the first one in Mississippi at her school.

 In 1968 Mallory was the first woman and first person of color to be elected to the Holmes County Board of Education.
 She was re-elected in 1974 to another term.